creativeprojects/go-selfupdate/README.md

 - don't expose an external semver.Version type, but provide the same functionality through the API: LessThan, Equal and GreaterThan
 - use an interface to send logs (compatible with standard log.Logger)
 - able to detect different ARM CPU architectures (the original library wasn't working on my bakery of raspberry pi)
+- support for assets compressed with bzip2 (.bz2)